JasleenKaur-12/8queen-problem/README.md

-# Travellingsp
+# obst
-This is travelling salesperson program in python.
+This is optimal binary search tree program in python.